atharvsharma1998/TeslaApp/README.md

 # TeslaApp
 This is a concept for tesla ios app.
 It is made by using SwiftUI.
+Uses static data.

 # Video
 <img src="TeslaNew/GithubAssets/AppGif.gif" width="300">